-Man's Ability to do Right.
+do Right.

-upon three conditions: (1) a knowledge of the law involved; (2) a desire to do the right or obey the law; (3) the self control and will power to follow his desire.
-Jesus Christ, the perfect man, born as the ideal of the Father, had a perfect knowledge of all law; had all desire to do right, had the freedom and strength of will requisite to enable Him to follow His desires and was, therefore, absolutely responsible in the balance of morals, for His every act.
+law involved; (2) a desire to do the right or obey the law; (3) the self control and will power to follow his desire.
+Tesus Christ, the perfect Man's Ability to man, born as the ideal of the Father, had a perfect knowledge of all law; had all desire to do right, had the freedom and strength of will requisite to enable Him to follow His desires and was, therefore, absolutely responsible in the balance of morals, for His every act.
 The unfortunate man born just a little above the brute, with so little intelligence that he does not comprehend the law, with so much of propensity and so little of sentiment that he has no desire to do right, and so weak in will power that he has no control over his gross appetites, is absolutely irresponsible for his conduct in the balance of morals.
 Between these two extremes all humanity is found.
 The moral responsibility of each individual depends upon his position on the scale.
 As there is but one Christ, one absolutely responsible character, so there are very few who are totally irresponsible.